When it comes to bone broth vs. collagen, there are some shocking differences no one is talking about.

 This is where things get interesting.

 Bone broth has more hydrating nutrients and electrolytes.
-These include potassium, phosphorus, chloride and sodium.
+These include potassium, phosphorus, magnesium, chloride and sodium.

 This is due to the types of bones and gentle cooking process required to make bone broth.